Naughty Boys (album)

-Naughty Boys (浮気なぼくら, Uwaki na bokura; "Naughty boys") is the sixth album by Yellow Magic Orchestra, recorded from October 1982 to March 1983, and released on May 24, 1983.
-It contains the pop-oriented single "Kimi ni Mune Kyun", as well as a "preview" of "You've Got to Help Yourself", which was released in its full version on the companion album Naughty Boys Instrumental, and again with vocals on Service.
+Naughty Boys (浮気なぼくら, Uwaki na bokura; "Naughty boys") is the sixth studio album by Japanese electronic music band Yellow Magic Orchestra.
+Recorded from October 1982 to March 1983, and released on May 24, 1983, it contains the J-pop single "Kimi ni Mune Kyun", as well as a "preview" of "You've Got to Help Yourself", which was released in its full version on the companion album Naughty Boys Instrumental, and again with vocals on Service.